keboola/shopify-tmlblock/README.md

 # Setup Instructions

-To get started, sign up for a free account from Keboola if you don't have one already https://www.keboola.com/lp/spotapps
+To get started, follow this link - https://www.keboola.com/lp/spotapps - to sign up for a free account from Keboola if you don't have one already